 Depression can cause people to become less active and they might stop doing things they used to do.
 They may not enjoy things that they used to love doing.
 People experiencing depression may withdraw from relationships and friendships, and struggle to get out of the house.
 Some people find that their sex drive is lowered.

 Depression can happen for lots of reasons

-Many people say that a combination of these events led to their depression.
+Many people say that a combination of circumstances or events led their feelings of depression.

 People with long term physical health conditions are more likely to experience depression.